Matchings in 3-uniform hypergraphs: Introduction

 then $H$ contains a matching of size at least $d$. \end{thm} Here we extend this result to the entire range of $d$.
 Note that Theorem~\ref{generalmatch} generalises Theorem~\ref{mainthm}, so it suffices to prove Theorem~\ref{generalmatch}. \begin{thm} There exists an $n_0 \in \mathbb N$ such that the following holds.
 Suppose that $H$ is a $3$-uniform hypergraph on $n\ge n_0$ vertices, that $n/3\ge d\in\mathbb{N}$ and that

 Then $H$ contains a matching of size at least $d$. \end{thm}

-It would be interesting to obtain analogous results (i.e. minimum degree conditions which guarantee a matching of size $d$) for $r$-uniform hypergraphs and for $r$-partite hypergraphs (some bounds are given in~\cite{dayhag}).
+It would be interesting to obtain analogous results (i.e. minimum degree conditions which guarantee a matching of size $d$) for $r$-uniform hypergraphs and for $r$-partite hypergraphs.
+Some bounds are given in~\cite{dayhag}.
+Further, a $3$-partite version of Theorem~\ref{mainthm} was recently proved by Lo and Markstr\"om~\cite{lomark}.

-The situation for $\ell$-degrees where $1 < \ell < r-1$ is also still open.
-Pikhurko~\cite{pik} showed that if $\ell \geq r/2$ and $H$ is an $r$-uniform hypergraph whose order $n$ is divisible by $r$ then $H$ has a perfect matching provided that $\delta _{\ell} (H) \geq (1/2+o(1))\binom{n}{r-\ell}$.
-This result is best possible up to the $o(1)$-term.
+Treglown and Zhao~\cite{zhao, zhao2} determined the minimum $\ell$-degree that ensures a perfect matching in an $r$-uniform hypergraph when $r/2 \leq \ell \leq r-1$.
+(Independently, Czygrinow and Kamat~\cite{czy} dealt with the case when $r=4$ and $\ell=2$.)
+Prior to this, Pikhurko~\cite{pik} gave an asymptotically exact result.
+The situation for $\ell$-degrees where $1 < \ell < r/2$ is still open.
 In~\cite{hps}, H\`an, Person and Schacht provided conditions on $\delta _{\ell} (H)$ that ensure a perfect matching in the case when $\ell< r/2$.
 These bounds were subsequently lowered by Markstr\"om and Ruci\'nski~\cite{mark}.
+Alon, Frankl, Huang, R\"odl, Ruci\'nski and Sudakov~\cite{afh} discovered a connection between the minimum $\ell$-degree that forces a perfect matching in an $r$-uniform hypergraph and the minimum $\ell$-degree that forces a \emph{perfect fractional matching}.
+As a consequence of this result they determined, asymptotically, the minimum $\ell$-degree that ensures a perfect matching in an $r$-uniform hypergraph for the following values of $(r, \ell)$: $(4, 1)$, $(5, 1)$, $(5, 2)$, $(6, 2)$ and $(7, 3)$.
 See~\cite{rrsurvey} for further results concerning perfect matchings in hypergraphs.